webbeetechnologies/bamboo-molecules/docs/components/FilePicker.md

 ### Component Consumer

--   As a component consumer, I expect that the file upload field follows Material You Guidelines for input fields
+-   As a component consumer, I expect that the File Picker follows Material You Guidelines for input fields
 -   As a component consumer, I want to extend the ability of the input component to select file(s).
 -   As a component consumer, I want the ability to allow selection of single or multiple files.
 -   As a component consumer, I want the ability to select specific type of files. (image/ pdf/ doc/ xls/ csv or any other)
 -   As a component consumer, I want to pick the icon that is displayed for the file type.
+-   As a component consumer, I want to pass an onChange function to handle file changes.
--   As a component consumer, I want to upload the files and notify the user of the same.
+-   As a component consumer, I want to be able to show a progress indicator with a controlled loading prop.
 -   As a component consumer, I want to update the user in case of upload errors.
 -   As a component consumer, I want to be able to make a File picker field as required.
--   As a component consumer, I want to be limit the size of the file that can be selected.
+-   As a component consumer, I want to limit the size of the file that can be selected.
+-   As a component consumer, I want to limit the number of files that can be selected at once.

 ## Components Consumed